pschatzmann/arduino-audio-tools/examples/examples-audiokit/player-sdfat-audiokit/README.md

 <img src="https://pschatzmann.github.io/arduino-audio-tools/resources/audio-toolkit.png" alt="Audio Kit" />

 You dont need to bother about any wires because everything is on one nice board.
-Just just need to install the dependencies To access the files we use the SD library.
+Just just need to install the dependencies To access the files we use the greiman/SdFat library.

 ### Note